Feadship: History

 Two owned by Koninklijke De Vries in Aalsmeer and Makkum.

 Two owned by Royal Van Lent in Amsterdam and one on the island of Kaag.

 Both share the design and engineering center, De Voogt Naval Architects.

-After World War II the market for the previously successful industry was left in ruins.
+After World War II, the market for the previously successful industry was left in ruins.
 Even after four years of peace, there remained little money or inclination in Europe for ordering pleasure yachts.
 Encouraged by the Dutch government's export incentives, Feadship (First Export Association of Dutch Shipbuilders), was founded by naval architect Henri de Voogt in 1949 as an export association with the intention of selling to American clients.
-Several shipyards were members in the beginning:
+Several shipyards were members in the beginning, including: